Buffington History, Family Crest & Coats of Arms

 Spelling variations of this family name include: Boynton, Boyntun, Bointon, Bointen, Boynten and many more.

 Some of the Buffington family moved to Ireland, but this topic is not covered in this excerpt.
-Another 31 words(2 lines of text) about their life in Ireland is included in all our PDF Extended History products.
+More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were:

-Buffington Settlers in the United States in the 19th Century
+Buffington Settlers in United States in the 19th Century

 - Dora Buffington, aged 20, who settled in America, in 1895